 One obvious use for educators is to boost their personal and professional network, particularly as the service offers more granular controls for privacy and sharing.
 Within these Circles, as each designated group is called, educators and students can create discussion groups without having to worry about the awkward or troubling “friend” or “follower” relationships that come with Facebook and Twitter.
 But beyond that, Google Hangouts opens up another realm of possibilities for educators.
 Google Hangouts allows up to 10 people to video chat with one another.
 Google’s Hangout technology recognizes who is speaking during a session and that person’s image takes the “big screen” while other participants appear in small tiles below.
 Take “Ask an Engineer,” for example.
 Related.
 How to Use Google+ Hangouts for Teaching: 9 steps.

 Fortunately for educators, many features such as Circles, Sparks, and Hangouts are of immense value – especially for an educator teaching at institutions located in different places, who not only loses of time in travelling from one location to other, but feels the extra strain involved in alternately travelling and teaching.
 Google+'s Hangouts is a tool that takes the travel-strain out of the teaching process.
 Teachers can use that time to conduct more virtual classrooms at a greater number of places.
 Classes can be interactive and students at any center can ask questions through FM mikes.
 Ad Steps 8Start conducting virtual classrooms with Google Hangouts.
 Video Tips Sparks is another very useful Google+ tool of research for teachers.

 I confess, I penned a few: But as the summer waned on and the initial buzz over the site died down, it became less clear whether Google Plus would have the momentum going into the school year to appeal to returning teachers and students.
 Some of the pieces to make the site successful in an academic setting were (and still are) missing: namely integration with Google Apps for Education.
 The current 18-and-over age policy doesn't help much either.
 Hangouts: Video Communication and Collaboration But Google announced a number of updates to Google Plus this morning that do point to the great potential the site still could have for teaching and learning.

-Yesterday we hosted a Google+ Hangout OnAir to promote the Google Apps for Education California Summit in Santa Clara, July 12 & 13.

 Our special guests were Day 2 Keynote Speaker Dan Russell, Ph.D. , spotlight speaker Rushton Hurley, and committee members Jim Sill and Molly Schroeder.
 Each of them shared a brief bio, and then a tip or philosophy from the session(s) they'll be leading at the summit.
 It was a great Hangout, and I think, a great taste of what it will be like to be at the summit with all of these people - and hundreds more like them.

 Considering that many students use Social Media as one of the primary ways to communicate, this might be a way to better engage younger generations.”
 What is a Google+ Hangout?
 A Hangout is a video group chat in Google+ for up to 10 people.
 If you click “Hangouts with extras” when you start a Hangout, you will see that it has a whole lot more power then just a Web chat feature.
 (Figure 1) In fact, it’s very close to the power of the best online meeting websites.
 Figure 1.